 For operationalizing recovery, Flemish (Belgian) and Dutch policy documents and respondents mainly referred to the role and inclusion of experts by experience.
 The addition of lived experience and experts by experience in addiction and mental health services is indeed put forward as an important part of the international recovery movement (Davidson, Chinman, Sells, & Rowe, 2006; Sheedy & Whitter, 2013), to model recovery and share a message of hope (Laudet & Humphreys, 2013; Smith-Merry, Freeman, & Sturdy, 2011).
 Emerging evidence suggests that this facilitates individuals’ recovery processes (Best et al., 2015; Repper & Carter, 2011).
 However, to employ paid experts by experience is a challenge for most addiction services in Flanders and the Netherlands as they are not yet fully recognized as staff by the government and insurance companies.
-Consequently, in practice, they mostly work as volunteers as there is almost no funding for their positions unless they have a degree as trained professionals.
+Consequently, in practice, they mostly work as volunteers as there is almost no funding for their positions unless they also have qualifications as trained professionals.
 In this regard, Rose (2014, p.
 218) debates that experts by experience ‘are a subsidiary labor force commanding neither the respect nor the financial remuneration of mainstream staff’.
 In both countries, systematic involvement and integration of experts by experience are currently lacking at the organizational and policy level.
 Moreover, the mere presence of experts by experience does not necessarily imply participation, let alone influence or structural change, at the treatment service or policy level (Neale, 2013).
 Hence, it can be questioned to what extent experiential knowledge is implemented and valued in reality compared to professional and academic knowledge (Vander Laenen, 2016).

 Additionally, shared decision-making is advocated in Flanders and the Netherlands as an essential aspect of recovery-oriented policy implementation.
 Since recovery is viewed as a personal process, service user input based on their own experiences and knowledge of coping with addiction problems is promoted (Smith-Merry et al., 2011).
 The importance of shared decision-making is linked to the emergence and emancipation of the recovery movement as a critique of the patriarchal and unilateral power relationships with practitioners about treatment decisions.
 Recovery-oriented support should therefore promote individuals’ capacities for self-determination, within their care process and their own lives (Davidson & Roe, 2007; Davidson, Tondora, Pavlo, & Stanhope, 2017).
 In Flanders and the Netherlands, the shift towards recovery has culminated in a policy framework that seeks to underscore the importance of service users’ input and choice.
 Davidson et al. (2017) consider shared decision-making as only one component of recovery-oriented care.
 They argue that this ‘tool’ should be integrated into a global person-centered process, i.e. an approach to care that is holistic, individualized, and empowering (Marchand et al., 2019).